Dear AIMBE Fellows,

 “Now more than ever, leaders in medical and biological engineering research must have a voice at the policy table to ensure the continued strength and competitiveness of our biomedical enterprise globally.” – Lola Eniola-Adefeso, Ph.D.

-Dr. Lola Eniola-Adefeso is the Vennema Endowed Professor of Chemical Engineering and the University Diversity and Social Transformation Professor of Chemical Engineering and Biomedical Engineering at the University of Michigan-Ann Arbor.
+Dr. Lola Eniola-Adefeso is the Dean of College of Engineering at the University of Illinois Chicago.
 She received a doctoral degree (2004) in Chemical and Biomolecular Engineering at the University of Pennsylvania.
 She was a postdoctoral associate in Pediatrics/Leukocyte Biology at Baylor College of Medicine.
-Dr. Eniola-Adefeso joined the University of Michigan in 2006 and is currently the Associate Dean for Graduate and Professional Education for Michigan Engineering.
+Previously, Dr. Eniola-Adefeso joined the University of Michigan in 2006 and served as the Associate Dean for Graduate and Professional Education for Michigan Engineering.
 Her pioneering research at the interface of cellular biomechanics, biomolecular surface, and immunology has contributed significantly to advancing immunoengineering and developing novel polymeric particle therapies for acute inflammatory diseases and has received several awards and honors for her groundbreaking work in the field, including the Biomedical Engineering Society (BMES) Mid-Career Award for Scholarship and Practice of Biomedical Engineering and the CMBE Chris Jacob Excellence in Leadership Award.
 She is a Fellow of AAAS, the American Institute for Medical and Biological Engineering (AIMBE), the American Heart Association (AHA), the American Institute of Chemical Engineering (AIChE), the Controlled Release Society (CRS), BMES, and a Senior Member of the National Academy of Inventors.
 She is the current president of American Institute for Medical and Biological Engineering (AIMBE).

 To learn more about Dr. Eniola-Adefeso’s work featured in the news, click here